Helen: Everyone's special, Dash. Dash: Which is another way of saying no one is.

 Badass Family: The Parrs.
 They're a family of superheroes, so what do you expect?

 Badass Normal: Syndrome has no powers, yet his technical skills and smarts allow him to create a robot powerful enough to eliminate dozens of supers.
-As well as an energy beam that allows him to move anything, regardless of its size, almost exactly like the Gravity Gun from Half-Life 2.
+His primary weapon is an energy beam that allows him to move anything, regardless of its size, almost exactly like the Gravity Gun from Half-Life 2.
 It may be that he has the one power of the Fantastic Four that no member of the Parr family has: His ability to invent things.

 Big Red Button: Syndrome gets to press several over the course of the film.
 One of the DVD Easter Eggs is a compilation sequence showing "every door, button and explosion in the movie".
 The fact that it has nearly the whole of the Anvil Chorus as its soundtrack shows just how many there are.